LordEvron/Rpi-Fan-Contoller/Readme.md

 # RPI Fan Controller scripts
 This is a backup of a couple of scripts that i used for controlling the Fan speed on my RPI.
 The fan speed will depend from the CPU temperature of the RPI.
 I adapted from a base code of Zigurana repo.
+NOTE: DO NOT CONNECT THE FAN DIRECTLY ON THE RPI!
+Use a Transistor Instead.
+Read the FAQ for more info.

 ### What it is